 “A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
 Today, they already include features like push notifications and background sync.
 In the future, service workers will support other things like periodic sync or geofencing.
 The core feature [...] is the ability to intercept and handle network requests, including programmatically managing a cache of responses.”

 If you are a techie and already have a deeper understanding, here are some more technical insights with an extended developer view on service worker:

-So why are we are we so excited about Progressive Web Apps (PWA) and the “Service Worker”?
+So why are we so excited about Progressive Web Apps (PWA) and the “Service Worker”?

 By adding the agility of notifications, app-like features and a better user experience, a gap between fenced native apps and the open garden of the web will be closed.
-Hence, this is not only allowing a native app like experience, but is also offering information and resource accessibility to technology platforms relying on the data from the web.
-This sounds abstract, but by empowering organisations to connect better and richer with users and customers in a bi-directional and dynamic way, interactions will be faster, dialogues better and the accessibility of low recurring activities more economic.
+Hence, this is not only allowing a native app-like experience but is also offering information and resource accessibility to technology platforms relying on the data from the web.
+This sounds abstract, but by empowering organizations to connect better and richer with users and customers in a bi-directional and dynamic way, interactions will be faster, dialogues better and the accessibility of low recurring activities more economic.
 Consequently, the whole process of digitization takes a large leap forward.

 Furthermore, it allows a more dynamic web for better information flow and thus better search results.
 More processes can be digitized resulting in higher variety and more opportunities to connect previously unmatched entities and non-economic use cases.
 And it is likely to drive many interaction patterns from the app-sphere to the browser.
 Potentially deprive some of Apple’s or Google’s power through their app store.